 More information about state-level Master Gardener Volunteer programs and activities is available at http://mastergardener.osu.edu.

 The Master Gardener Volunteer program started in Clark County in 1993.
-Over the years, 301 volunteers have been trained; currently, there are 125 Master Gardener Volunteers involved in the Clark County program.
-Our next intern training program will be held in January 2018.
-If you are interested in becoming a MGV, send an email to Janet Wasko-Myers with your name and contact information and she will send you the application packet.
+Over the years, 326 volunteers have been trained; currently, there are 125 active Master Gardener Volunteers involved in the Clark County program.
+If you are interested in learning more about the requirements to becoming a Master Gardener Volunteer in Clark County, click on the "Become a Master Gardener Volunteer" on the tab on the left or contact Beth Brooks at firstname.lastname@example.org or at 937-398-7602.